ajmalafif/pagopress/README.md

 ## Installation

-Upon cloning,
+Clone this repo.

-1. configure `local-config.php` based on `local-config-sample.php`.
+1. In your CLI, run `composer install.`

-2. In CLI, run `composer install`.
+2. configure `local-config.php` based on `local-config-sample.php`.

 3. Hack away!

 #### TODO:-